J0K3Rn/-OLD-COSC3380_Project/README.md

 # COSC3380_Project

+<b>THIS IS A OLD VERSION OF OUR PROJECT.
+THE LATEST VERSION CAN BE FOUND HERE: https://github.com/korynguyen/Team4ZooWebsiteDB</b>

 This is our database project for DataBases class.
 It is a similation of a zoo database

 Frontend is done in React.
 Port 3000